 Do You Open 1 or 24 First On an Advent Calendar?

-Whether you are creating a book advent calendar, a chocolate advent calendar, or another type altogether, the question that comes up most frequently is “does an advent calendar start at 1 or 24?”
+Whether you are creating book advent calendars, chocolate advent calendars, or another type altogether, the question that comes up most frequently is “does an advent calendar start at 1 or 24?”
 Based on the historical context, the proper way to create an advent calendar is to count up toward Christmas Day, starting with box or gift labeled as number “one.”

 When it comes to creating a new holiday tradition, I’m a firm believer that you should do what works best for your family.
 Since my kids were very little, they’ve always asked “how many days until…” (until Christmas, until my birthday, until school starts, etc).
 As a result, we’ve always opted to count down to Christmas by opening book 24 on December 1st and working our way down to book 1 on Christmas Eve.